Search warrants led to multiple drug-related arrests in Allentown

-On the morning of Friday April 2nd, Detectives from the Allentown Police Vice Unit search a home located at 3031 Klein Street where investigators say they found about one pound of marijuana, around $5600 in cash and a Glock pistol.
+On Friday morning, Detectives from the Allentown Police Vice Unit searched a home located at 3031 Klein Street where investigators say they found about one pound of marijuana, around $5600 in cash and a Glock pistol.

 Authorities say the suspect in this investigation is in custody.